rikedyp/documentation/language-reference-guide/docs/system-functions/vset.md

 Running trigger for: name1
 Running trigger for: name3

-      ⍝ Without the trigger option, triggers are run as well ⎕VSET ('name1' 1) ('name2' 2) ('name3' 3)
+      ⍝ Without the trigger option, triggers are run (the default) ⎕VSET ('name1' 1) ('name2' 2) ('name3' 3)
 Running trigger for: name1
 Running trigger for: name3